7. Reading Project¶

 - Formalizing the LLVM Intermediate Representation for Verified Program Transformations [T,S].
 Zhao et al., POPL 2012.
 This paper describes a substantial Coq development so it will build, to some extent, on the FPP setup.
-For your evaluation, you should be able to install it and run the code artefacts, or at least explain some of the theorems from the Coq code.
+For your evaluation, try install it and run the code artefacts, or at least explain some of the theorems from the Coq code.

 Interpreters and Program Transformations

 - Run Your Research: On the Effectiveness of Lightweight Mechanization [T].
 Klein et al., POPL 2012.
 To evaluate this paper, you might want to learn how to use the PLT Redex tool.

 - Defunctionalization at Work [I,A,T].
 Danvy and Nielsen, PPDP 2001.